 In our last post we learned how to create fabulously fall-worthy paper rosettes (below).
-If you missed that post, check it out HERE!
+If you missed that post, check it out!

 Now let’s work on how to use the rosettes you’ve created to make a beautiful Fall wreath!